Updated May 2, 2023

 In the below-mentioned example, suppose you have the following data range: the table contains Pharma products, their quantity & price.

-Select the cell E15 where the SUMPRODUCT function needs to be applied.
+Select cell E15, where the SUMPRODUCT function needs to be applied.

-Click the insert function button (fx) under the formula toolbar, a dialog box will appear, type the keyword “SUMPRODUCT” in the search for a function box, the SUMPRODUCT function will appear in select a function box.
-Double click on the SUMPRODUCT function.
+Click the insert function button (fx) under the formula toolbar.
+A dialog box will appear, type the keyword “SUMPRODUCT” in the search for a function box, and the SUMPRODUCT function will appear in the select a function box.
+Double-click on the SUMPRODUCT function.

 Here, SUMPRODUCT internally has multiplied each element of both the range of cells or arrays and then added it to one another.

 i.e. =D8*E8 + D9*E9 + D9*E9 + D10*E10 + D11*E11 + D12*E12 + D13*E13 + D14*E14